-- i. the acquisition of two income-producing properties in December 2014, representing 1.0 million square feet of leaseable area, contributed an additional \$1.3 million to rental revenue; - ii. the \$0.5 million increase in revenue from contractual rent adjustments included \$0.4 million from CPI based increases and \$0.1 million from fixed contract adjustments; - iii. the completion of improvement and expansion projects in Canada and Austria contributed an incremental \$0.2 million to rental revenue; - iv. the renewal of two leases in Canada at rental rates which were lower than the expiring lease rates decreased revenue by \$0.3 million while the re-leasing of a previously vacant property in Canada increased revenue by \$0.1 million; - v. rental revenue was negatively impacted by \$0.5 million primarily due to the sale of three incomeproducing properties in Canada and Germany; - vi. foreign exchange had a net \$0.9 million negative impact on reported rental revenues as the strengthening of the Cdn. dollar against the euro negatively impacted reported rental revenue by \$2.3 million while the weakening of the Cdn. dollar against the U.S. dollar resulted in an increase in rental revenue of \$1.4 million; and - vii. other items of \$0.9 million primarily related to close-out fees received in 2015 with respect to expired leases for properties in the United States and Austria.
+- i. the acquisition of two income-producing properties in December 2014, representing 1.0 million square feet of leaseable area, contributed an additional \$1.4 million to rental revenue; - ii. the \$0.4 million increase in revenue from contractual rent adjustments included \$0.2 million from CPI based increases and \$0.2 million from fixed contract adjustments; - iii. the completion of improvement and expansion projects in Canada and Austria contributed an incremental \$0.2 million to rental revenue: - iv. the renewal of three leases in Canada at rental rates which were lower than the expiring lease rates decreased revenue by \$0.3 million while the re-leasing of a previously vacant property in Canada increased revenue by \$0.1 million; - v. rental revenue was negatively impacted by \$0.7 million due to the sale of five income-producing properties in North America and Germany; and vi. foreign exchange had a \$2.5 million positive impact on reported rental revenues as the weakening of the Cdn. dollar against the U.S. dollar and euro increased reported rental revenue by \$2.2 million and \$0.2 million, respectively.